Basicprogrammer10/connorcode-writing/programming/why-i-love-rust.md

 In most languages errors must be caught in ugly try/catch blocks.
 In rust there is no trying!
 Instead of crashing rust panics, panicking terminates the program immediately providing a message to the caller.
 But panic should be used when a program reaches an unrecoverable state.
-The rest of the time you should use `Options` and `Results`.
+The rest of the time you should use `Option`s and `Result`s.

 You can use `Result<Sucess, Failure>` as a return type from a function.
 Within the function you will either return `OK(Sucess)` or `Err(Failure)`.